micahcochran/micahcochran.net/source/_posts/recipe.md

 categories:
     - projects
 ---
 [scrape-schema-recipe](https://github.com/micahcochran/scrape-schema-recipe) is a Python library that scrapes recipes from websites and HTML files.
-Those recipes are structured using the [schema.org/Recipe format](http://schema.org/Recipe/).
+Those recipes are structured microdata using the [schema.org/Recipe format](http://schema.org/Recipe/).
 It returns that representation as a list of dictionaries (there could be multiple recipes on a webpage such as a cookbook).

 Below is a screenshot of a [recipe for Chicken and Black Bean Salsa Burritos](https://medlineplus.gov/recipes/chicken-and-black-bean-salsa-burritos/) on the MedlinePlus website: